4: Chrysalis

 The final door of Outpost-3 grinded shut behind her.
 Khan had bought her excuse about inspecting the exterior hydraulics of the outer door, and now all that stood between Uzi and her goal was… nothing.
 Distance, I guess.

-All Uzi had to do was infiltrate the murder drones’ lair, and grab the conveniently placed glowing green power source her railgun needed.
+All Uzi had to do was infiltrate the murder drones’ lair, and grab a conveniently-placed glowing green spare power source for her railgun needed.

 A strong, snowy wind blew from the west, hard enough to shift the beanie hanging on her head, the soft ball up top bouncing.
 Some of the snow settled onto her chassis and stuck there.
 She breathed it in and coughed.